tze088/tp/docs/DeveloperGuide.md

 **Value proposition**:
 * It is hard to manage the members of each specific group\
-  The app allow Creation of groups and subgroups
+  The app allows Creation of groups and subgroups

 * With many groups at the same time, it can become difficult to know when each one needs your attention.\
   The app helps you manage your deadlines and meetings for each group